Generated at: 2026-05-16 10:55:55

 ☆-☆-☆ Body Start ☆-☆-☆

-Even after introducing DX tools like SFA, collecting and digitizing data, and inputting it into tools, many companies still encounter the following failures:
+Even after introducing DX tools like SFA, collecting and digitizing data, and inputting it into tools, many companies still fall into the following traps:

-• Sales representatives are not informed on how to use the data correctly
+• Sales representatives are not taught how to use the data correctly.

-• Data becomes messy and unreliable due to missing information or duplicates
+• Data becomes unreliable over time due to missing information or duplicates.

 ☆-☆-☆ List Display End ☆-☆-☆ This is why, even with DX advancement, many still feel that "sales involves too much waste" or "it is not efficient."

-To correctly link introduced tools to efficiency, it is important not to stop at just collecting and digitizing data, but to share and practice the following information with all stakeholders: ☆-☆-☆ List Display Start ☆-☆-☆
+To correctly link introduced tools to efficiency, it is not enough to simply collect and digitize data; it is essential for all stakeholders to share and practice the following: ☆-☆-☆ List Display Start ☆-☆-☆

 ☆-☆-☆ List Display End ☆-☆-☆